SeokLeeUS/self_driving_car/README.md

 ## Procedure
 - At first, make sure the vehicle follows the path without classification
-- image classification model build up
+- In the next, attempted to build up image classification model.
+The activities include,
-  - image collection
+  - image collection for training
-  - train/test/verify
+  - conduct train/test/verify by given learning model
-  - predict
+  - test to see if the model predicts correctly
 - external Bosch data set works well with a learning model (taken from behavioral cloning's CNN architecture), but it doesn't predict well with simulation images.
 - shift the gear to collect the traffic signal images from simulation envrironment
-  - need to establish the image saving algorithrm from a topic
+  - need to build the image saving algorithm from a topic  (done)
-  - need to establish the signal color information form a messaage in order to annotate the image
+  - need to establish code to receive the signal color form the simulation environment in order to annotate the image (done)
   - create a seperate code to save the combination image/annotation in csv format
   - when training the model, need to find out if I need to crop out the image.
 Also, I need to consider to set the input/output size as is. (bosch dataset forces to set the image size as 32x32x3).
   - Also, make sure I may need to have image pre-processing before training/validate/predict(I need to check).
-- data preprocessing- why there's no data preprocessing for bosch dataset?
+  - data preprocessing- why there's no image prep-rocessing for bosch dataset?
   - I also need to check the classification output is transmitted correctly to the tl_detector.py logic when the tl_classifier function is called.

 Training model files:
 - traffic_identifer_training_00.py